tentjs/tent/lib/ideas.md

 # Ideas

+## To-do

+- Store uuid's for scoped styles, and check if it exists when creating new ones.

 ## Mounted

 Is a good idea, but it doesn't really work 100%.
 It triggers even when data is changed, which is not ideal.